Profile picture of Jun Hak Lee

 Lee, J.-H., S. Lee, Kim, B. Choi, H., S., Noh, S., Process-based urban inundation mapping via downscaling of coarse-resolution water height and high-resolution terrain data (Work in Progress)

-Lee, J.-H., S. Lee, Kim, B. Choi, H., S., Noh, S., Evaluating the effects of spatial resolution on urban pluvial flood modeling, Hydrological Processes; Special Issue: "Pluvial Flooding: maturing process understanding from data scarcity into data abundance" (submitted)
+Lee, J.-H., S. Lee, Kim, B. Choi, H., S., Noh, S., Evaluating the effects of spatial resolution on urban pluvial flood modeling, Hydrological Processes; Special Issue: "Pluvial Flooding: maturing process understanding from data scarcity into data abundance" (Revised and re-submitted)

 Elderbrock, E., Ponette-González, A. G., Rindy, J. E., Lee, J. -H., Weathers, K. C., & Ko, Y. 2023.
 Modeling Black Carbon Removal by City Trees: Implications for Urban Forest Planning.
 Urban Forestry & Urban Greening, 128013.